oedisi CLI¶

 Example Usage¶

-Assuming we have our component dictionary components.json
+Assuming we have our component dictionary components.json,

-, and we want to build to build
+the system JSON at system.json, and we want to build to build,

 then most command line parameters will not be necessary.